rohithkk/nodecommands/docker.md

     > We don't have to type the complete container id.
 Usually the first 3-4 digits would be good enough to uniquely identify the container that we wish to stop out of all the currently running ones.

+    To stop all running containers at once, run the following command

+    `docker container stop $(docker container ls -aq)`

 7. Remove stoped container(s)

    Remove a single stopped container